Medically reviewed on March 25, 2018

 Pregnancy Risk Factor

 Water soluble vitamins cross the placenta.
-Thiamine requirements may be increased during pregnancy (IOM, 1998).
-Severe nausea and vomiting (hyperemesis gravidarum) may lead to thiamine deficiency manifested as Wernicke encephalopathy (Chiossi 2006).
+Thiamine requirements are increased in during pregnancy (IOM 1998).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)